ory-legacy/gitdeploy/README.md

 # ory-am/gitdeploy

-[Gitdeploy.io](http://gitdeploy.io), the first 1-click deployment for your apps out there.
-We're built on top of the next-gen PaaS [Flynn](http://flynn.io).
+[Gitdeploy.io](http://gitdeploy.io), the first time bounded deployment for your apps out there.
 Hooked?
 Read the [project description](https://github.com/ory-am/gitdeploy/wiki)!

+GitDeploy is built on top of the next-gen PaaS [Flynn](http://flynn.io).

 ## Deploy your application